 |Follow PSU Cross Country:||Follow @PennStateTFXC|

-During his eight years with the Penn State track & field team, Gondak has helped the Nittany Lions' post seven Big Ten track & field titles, including three-straight (2014 indoor, 2013-14 outdoor).
+During his 11 years with the Penn State track & field team, Gondak has helped the Nittany Lions' post seven Big Ten track & field titles, including three-straight (2014 indoor, 2013-14 outdoor) as well as the 2015 women's cross country team title.
 The 2009-10 school year was a sensational year for the Penn State Nittany Lions as the women won the Big Ten triple crown.
 The women continued their success into the postseason as they finished fourth at the 2010 NCAA Outdoor Track & Field Championships.
 The Nittany Lions also finished fourth at the NCAA meet in 2008.

 For the Nittany Lion men, the 2014 Big Ten Indoor Track & Field Championships featured their highest finish ever at the meet (third).
 Four podium finishes, along with numerous scoring performances propelled the Nittany Lion men to finish third.